 “Yeah,” she huffed.

-Steve could not really understand her reaction.
-The Dark Tower story had engaged him while it lasted.
+Steve couldn’t really understand her reaction.
+The Dark Tower serial had stimulated his imagination.
 He didn’t need a nice, tidy ending.
-Did that really ruin it for her?
+Did that actually ruin it for her?
 “I really liked the book, though, didn’t you?”

 “But that’s all there is so far.
 Maybe he’ll pick it up again someday.”